 An aspect ratio is essentially the geometric shape of a graphic, image, or video.
 Aspect ratios become important when communicating the exact shape of some form of media.
 We capture images with 35mm full-frame cameras that have a standard aspect ratio of 3:2.
 Our cameras can also record photos in a 16:9 aspect ratio (typical of modern televisions and computer monitors), although this is essentially just an in-camera crop.
 The main advantage to shooting at 16:9 is purely for visualization purposes.

 Backdrops or backgrounds are usually solid pieces of fabric, canvas, or rolled paper that we set up on a portable support system to appear behind the subjects we photograph.
-We offer white, grey, and black as standard options.
+We offer a light and dark grey as standard options.
 There are a plethora of colors and patterns available as backdrops that can be custom ordered or sometimes rented for your project.
 These are typically used for headshots only, but sometimes are large enough to accommodate team photos.
 If a particular backdrop color or pattern is desired, please inform us as soon as you can because it may need to be special ordered.
 Additional fees will apply for custom backdrops.

 "Company culture" photos are also sometimes called environmentals, or candids.
 They typically depict employees interacting with one another or performing typical job functions.
 Sometimes models may be used in place of customers so we can direct the interactions to look a specific way and we don't run into any issues with model releases.